 The Company computes net loss per share attributable to common stockholders in accordance with SFAS No. 128, Earnings Per Share ("SFAS 128").
-Under the provisions of SFAS 128, basic net loss per share attributable to common stockholders ("Basic EPS") is computed by dividing net loss attributable to common stockholders (by dividing net loss attributable to common stockholders ("Diluted EPS") is computed by dividing net loss attributable to common stockholders ("Diluted EPS") is computed by dividing net loss attributable to common stockholders ("Diluted EPS") is computed by dividing net loss attributable to common stockholders ("Diluted EPS") is computed by dividing net loss attributable to common stockholders by the weighted average number of common shares and dilutive common share equivalents then outstanding.
+Under the provisions of SFAS 128, basic net loss per share attributable to common stockholders ("Basic EPS") is computed by dividing net loss attributable to common stockholders by the weighted average number of common shares outstanding.
+Diluted net loss per share attributable to common stockholders ("Diluted EPS") is computed by dividing net loss attributable to common stockholders by the weighted average number of common shares and dilutive common share equivalents then outstanding.
 Common share equivalents consist of the incremental common shares issuable upon the conversion of preferred stock, shares issuable upon the exercise of stock options and shares issuable upon the exercise of warrants.
 For the periods presented, Diluted EPS is identical to Basic EPS because common share equivalents are excluded from the calculation, as their effect is antidilutive.